Kaktotak00p/notes/README.md

 ollama serve
 ```

+You also need to setup 2 environment keys:

+- PUBLIC_SUPABASE_URL
+- PUBLIC_SUPABASE_ANON_KEY

 ## Running the app

 To run the app use

 ```bash
 npm run dev
 ```

 in the root folder of the project.